Generación del 13: Legacy

 The 13 Generation was the first Chilean artistic group to reach a uniformity of style.
 Its members – bohemians and admirers of Spanish masters – modified the academic conventions with opaque bitumens and contrasting colours.
 Although their influence was small among Chilean aristocracy, their work has remained a representation of one of the hardest times for the working class, the poor, farmers and the Mapuche people.
-Almost all of its members died young and it would be their contemporaries, the Grupo Montparnasse, who would eventually overtake the School of Fine Arts to become set a new standard of painting in Chile.
+Almost all of its members died young and it would be their contemporaries, the Grupo Montparnasse, who would eventually overtake the School of Fine Arts to set a new standard of painting in Chile.
 Since 1945, the painting of The 13 Generation has been recognized in originality and merit.
 There have been several studies of their works and their sensibilities, especially those of the most popular members of the group, Arturo Gordon and Pedro Luna, whose works are highly valued in the Chilean art market.
 The 13 Generation began the art trend of Arte campesino, while under the influence of the Spanish style taught by Alvarez de Sotomayor.
 One of their most notable achievements was to demonstrate that it was possible for impoverished artists with little training to produce high quality paintings.

 Various nicknames are associated with The 13 Generation.
 "Generación del Centenario" ("Centenary Generation") or "El grupo del Centenario" corresponds with the Chilean Centennial, although only one member of the collective, Ezequiel Plaza, was entered into the inaugural exhibition of the Museum of Fine Arts on September 21, 1910. Álvarez de Sotomayor's influence was so important upon the group that in the Ministry of Education's retrospective of The 13 Generation, it referred to the group as "Generation Alvarez de Sotomayor".
 "Generación trágica" ("Tragic Generation") was inspired by of the early deaths of some of its members.

 Several museums hold collections of The 13 Generation, such as Casa del Arte, Concepción; Chilean National Museum of Fine Arts (Museo Nacional de Bellas Artes or MNBA), Santiago de Chile; and Museo Histórico O'Higginiano, Talca.
 One of the largest collections is held by the University of Chile after its 1958 acquisition of the pieces held by Julio Vásquez Cortez.